 - Once the ground meat has browned, allow it to cool.

 - Put the cooled meat in the food processor to mince the meat.

-- Then put minced meat, cilantro, almond flour and egg into a bowl and mix well - shape into patties.
+- Then put minced meat, almond flour, cilantro and the egg into a bowl and mix well - shape into patties.
 Refrigerate patties for an hour or until you are ready to shallow fry.

-- Shallow fry the patties with ghee in a cast iron skillet until golden brown, using a fork to gently flip them over to cook both sides.
+- Shallow fry the patties in ghee in a cast iron skillet until golden brown, using a fork to gently flip them over to cook both sides.